Johnny Gat: Other appearances

 Johnny Gat appears as a playable character in Divekick, added via a free update in 2014.
 His special moves include the ability to call in cars, his Black Hole Launcher, and the Dubstep Gun.

-Johnny Gat, along with the character's personal missions, unique skins, and voice acting by Kim, was marketed as a pre-order bonus for Agents of Mayhem.
-The game's narrative is a direct continuation of the "recreate the Earth" ending of Gat Out of Hell, where a new timeline was created.
-In this continuity, Ji-hoon “Johnny” Gat is a Lieutenant in Seoul’s Metropolitan Police Agency who falls into a coma during the events of "Devil's Night".
-Awakening one year later, Gat discovers that his department has been wiped out and replaced with C.O.P (Civilian Overwatch Patrol) robot units, and joins the organization M.A.Y.H.E.M. to exact revenge on the supervillain group L.E.G.I.O.N.
-A game trailer released in June 2017 to promote Agents of Mayhem depicts a pose by Johnny Gat in reference to the Magnum, P.I. character.
+Johnny Gat, along with the character's personal missions, unique skins, and voice acting by Daniel Dae Kim, was marketed as a pre-order bonus for Agents of Mayhem.
+The game's narrative is a direct continuation of the "recreate the Earth" ending of Gat out of Hell, where a new timeline was created.
+In this continuity, Ji-hoon "Johnny" Gat is a lieutenant in Seoul's Metropolitan Police Agency who falls into a coma during the events of "Devil's Night".
+Awakening one year later, Gat discovers that his department has been wiped out and replaced with C.O.P.
+(Civilian Overwatch Patrol) robot units, and joins the organization M.A.Y.H.E.M. to exact revenge on the supervillain group L.E.G.I.O.N.
+A game trailer released in June 2017 to promote Agents of Mayhem depicts a pose by Gat in reference to the Magnum, P.I. character.

 Reception

-Johnny Gat became unexpectedly popular with players over the course of the Saints Row series, to the point where he is recognized as one of the series' most beloved and recognizable characters.
+Johnny Gat became unexpectedly popular with players over the course of the Saints Row series, to the point where he is recognized as one of the series' most beloved and iconic characters.
 His return in Saints Row IV following his apparent death in Saints Row: The Third was attributed to popular demand, and was well received.
-Nelson expressed surprise at the character's enduring positive reception as he did not set out with the notion of creating a "strong iconic character".
+Nelson expressed surprise at the character's enduring positive reception since he did not set out with the notion of creating a "strong iconic character".
 Jason O'Connell from Hardcore Gamer suggested that the character's "vicious badass nature" is the main reason he is beloved by players.
 The character is a popular subject of fan labor activities surrounding the series, such as fan art and cosplay.

 Daniel Dae Kim has been praised for his work as Johnny Gat.

 Johnny Gat is considered to be Daniel Dae Kim's most notable role in the video game industry.
 Salehuddin Husin from GameAxis Unwired praised the voice acting work of Saints Row 2 as "top notch" and singled out Kim's performance, calling it a significant improvement over the first Saints Row.
 Macgregor said Gat comes across as a likeable man due to Kim's performance.
-Alexis Ong from AsiaOne said it would be a "total waste" if Kim does not reprise his role in the upcoming live action Saints Row film.
+In 2019, Alexis Ong from AsiaOne said it would be a "total waste" if Kim did not reprise his role in the planned live-action Saints Row film.